 Thoroughly Modern Moree

-After years of living in old homesteads, Barbara and Andrew Ball enjoy the mod cons that came with a move to town.
+After years of living in old homesteads, country Barbara and Andrew Ball enjoy the mod cons that came with a move to town.

 A western NSW farmer who can talk furniture designer Mark Tuckey as confidently, and passionately, as agricultural machinery manufacturer John Deere, Moree’s Andrew Ball is fascinatingly contrary.
 Pinterest, his go-to for inspiration, reveals expertly curated folders on architecture and design, seamlessly co-existing with pins on rugby and cars.